FailAcademy/learning/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 # Exercise 1

-First, install `react-navigation` in your R10 project.
+First, follow [installation steps](https://reactnavigation.org/docs/en/getting-started.html) to install `react-navigation` in your R10 project.
 Next, create a `navigation` sub-directory in the `js` directory of R10.
 Add a file called `RootStackNavigator.js` to it.

-Import `createStackNavigator` and `createAppContainer` from `react-navigation` in this new file, and use it to create a stack navigator with your About screen as its only route.
+Import [createStackNavigator](https://reactnavigation.org/docs/en/stack-navigator.html) and [createAppContainer](https://reactnavigation.org/docs/en/app-containers.html#docsNav) in this new file, and use it to create a stack navigator with your About screen as its only route.
 Make this your default export from `RootStackNavigator.js`.

 Finally, import your new `RootStackNavigator` component into `App.js`, and nest it inside your `ApolloProvider`.
 Does it work?
 How do you add a title to the navigation bar?